 First, many people assume (incorrectly) you can’t change your personality, even though science says you can rewire your brain even as an adult.
 This “fixed mindset” is a huge contributing factor to many guys being dateless.

 Second, they are often uncomfortable admitting what actually works, especially if it runs contrary to their particular life philosophy, whether it be their religion, political views, or a particular movement they adhere to that likely ends with an “-ism.”

 Finally, most people may simply be unaware of the subconscious factors going into attraction.
-Even though a girl may have chosen every one of her boyfriends based on his facial structure, height, and power, she will explain it as “we liked the same books” and “we went to the same school,” because she is more consciously aware of those factors, even though she knew fifty guys who liked the same books and who went to her school she never would have dated.
+Even though a girl may have really chosen every one of her boyfriends based on his facial structure, athletic build, and social status, she will explain it as “we liked the same books” and “we went to the same school,” because she is more consciously aware of those factors, even though she knew fifty guys who liked the same books and who went to her school she never would have dated.

 For example, let’s take the female advice columnist who is reluctant to acknowledge that the last five guys she dated were handsome and charming, and that she rejected ten guys who were ugly and boring in favor of them.
 In her mind, she may have convinced herself that she just happened to have things in common with all the handsome and charming guys, and not the ugly and boring guys, so instead of facing up to reality, suggesting that a perpetually dateless guy could go to the gym and revamp his personality, she says “find someone who likes Harry Potter as much as you do” instead.

 Or let’s take the Christian minister handing out dating advice.
 He can’t say to his parishioner, “you’re out of shape, boring, and socially awkward, with a job that is going nowhere,” because obviously that isn’t exactly Christ-centered advice, even though the pastor himself gets interest from a lot of women (and became the leader of the church) precisely because he looks good, and is charming and exciting with a high-status job.